 They’re among the top three manufacturers of digital keyboards and pianos.
 Roland digital keyboards usually have a superior sound source, an intuitive user interface, and many more advanced functions, on almost all their keyboards.

-Roland is known for its amazing line of synthesizers and workstations, the Fantom-X being the most widely used among the professionals; the other popular ones include the Juno series, V-Synth and VP-550.
+Roland is known for its amazing line of synthesizers and workstations, the Fantom being one of its most popular keyboards; the other popular ones include the Juno series, and the AX-Synth.

 Their sounds are of extremely high quality, even those of acoustic instruments like the Piano, Guitar and strings.